Loongson-Cloud-Community/rook/Documentation/Storage-Configuration/Advanced/ceph-configuration.md

 ## Custom `ceph.conf` Settings

-!!! warning
+!!! info
-    The advised method for controlling Ceph configuration is to manually use the Ceph CLI or the Ceph dashboard because this offers the most flexibility.
-It is highly recommended that this only be used when absolutely necessary and that the `config` be reset to an empty string if/when the configurations are no longer necessary.
+    The advised method for controlling Ceph configuration is to use the [`cephConfig`](../../CRDs/Cluster/ceph-cluster-crd.md#ceph-config) and [`cephConfigFromSecret`](../../CRDs/Cluster/ceph-cluster-crd.md#ceph-config-from-secret) in the `CephCluster` CRD.
+    <br><br>It is highly recommended that this only be used when absolutely necessary and that the `config` be
+    reset to an empty string if/when the configurations are no longer necessary.
 Configurations in the config file will make the Ceph cluster less configurable from the CLI and dashboard and may make future tuning or debugging difficult.

 Setting configs via Ceph's CLI requires that at least one mon be available for the configs to be set, and setting configs via dashboard requires at least one mgr to be available.
 Ceph also has